Meet with an advisor

 Virtual Same-Day Advising

-Tuesdays (9 - 11 a.m.) and Thursdays (2 - 4 p.m.) through December 9, 2021, students can utilize same-day virtual advising.
+Tuesdays (9 - 11 a.m.) and Thursdays (2 - 4 p.m.) through December 9, 2021 (not available on Oct.
+5 and 19, 2021), students can utilize same-day virtual advising.
 Students will be assisted in the order in which they logged on.
 Same-day advising is ideal for students who:

 - Want to confirm they are already enrolled in classes.